evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

   <span>(7)</span>
 </div>

-We make the second time derivative of the angle 𝜃 the subject of the equation:
+We make the second time derivative of the angle &theta; the subject of the equation:

 <div class='Equation isTextCentered'>
   <span></span>